Zagrios/bs-manager/docs/wiki/Home.md

 ### 🛠️ Installation and Updates

-Step-by-step instructions to install BSManager on your system and keep it up-to-date
+Step-by-step instructions to install BSManager on your system and keep it up to date

 - [Install or import a version](install-or-import-a-version)
 - [Create a shortcut](create-a-shortcut)